 The Australian National 4WD Radio Network operates a HF service for 4WD enthusiasts and outback travellers.
 Members are able to communicate with VKS737 bases as well as RFDS bases, or other VKS737 members.
 Only mobile stations are authorised for membership and use of the VKS737 HF network.

-- State wide simplex and repeater networks
+- State wide transportable repeater networks

 - Local simplex and repeater networks

-The state wide simplex network is primarily used for events and field operations, or local short range use.
+The Australia wide simplex network is primarily used for events and field operations, or local short range use.
 For slightly longer range there is also a state wide transportable repeater allocation that can be set up at a convenient site to extend coverage.

 There are also several local repeater systems that are used within that area for routine communications as well as events and field operations.